lknstanley/UnityMusicVisualizer/README.md

 - Event based triggering system

 # How to play?
-1. Donwload the master zip from Github
+1. Donwload the game from [release page](https://github.com/Aa22041100/Unity-Music-Visualizer/releases)`MusicVisualizerGame.zip`
-2. Unzip the zip file
+2. Unzip the file
-3. Launch Unity and open the project
+3. Launch `UnityMusicVisualizerGame.exe`
-4. Click `Play`
+4. Click `Play!`

 # How to use another music clip?
 In current stage, you can not change the music clip in runtime.
 To change the music clip, please follow the steps that are listed below.